PrefectHQ/prefect/docs/concepts/variables.md

 ### In Python code

-You can access any variable via the Python SDK.
+You can access any variable via the Python SDK via the `.get()` method.
 If you attempt to reference a varible that does not exist, the method will return `None`.

 ```python
 from prefect import variables